BTM Layout

-BTM Layout (an abbreviation of Byrasandra, Tavarekere and Madivala Layout) is a locality in Bengaluru, Karnataka, India.
+BTM Layout, an abbreviation of Byrasandra, Tavarekere and Madiwala Layout is a locality in Bengaluru, Karnataka, India located in the South and Southeast parts of the city between Hosur Road and Bannerghatta Road.
+It is one of the first layouts in Bangalore.

 Location

 The area is around 45 km away from Kempegowda International Airport and 11 km away from the KSR Bengaluru.
 BTM Layout's proximity to Bengaluru Outer Ring Road, Koramangala, HSR Layout, Bannerghatta Road, J P Nagara and Jayanagara makes it one of the most popular residential and commercial places in Bengaluru.
 The 1st Stage of BTM Layout is separated from the 2nd-6th Stages, by the Outer Ring Road.
 BTM Layout is noted for its cafes, boutiques and music venues.

 Economy

 It is one of the high growth neighbourhoods in terms of property prices, showing an annual growth rate of close to 60% in early 2010.